n8willis/opentype-shaping-documents/opentype-shaping-emoji.md

 tagged for possible application of GPOS features.

-The order in which these features are applied is not canonical; they should be applied in the order in which they appear in the GSUB table in the font.
+The order in which these features are applied is not canonical; they should be applied in the order in which they appear in the <abbr>GSUB</abbr> table in the font.

 In general, all emoji glyphs in a given font are expected to be